gresslos/FYS-STK_Project1/TestRuns/README_TestRuns.md

 Could look at the plots in TestRuns, but both the plots and task_a_b_c.py was pushed by accident.

-Do not know how to delite it from Git.
+Do not know how to delete it from Git.

-I am new to Git.
+We are new to Git.